 6.1.4 Multi - Use Centres

 This type of centre tends to vary in size, range of facilities, quality of facilities and quality of finishes.
 Subjects are all individual depending on the mix of uses and ancillary facilities, and some have bars, leisure pools and/or ice facilities.
-They are normally over 4,500m in size to in excess of 10,000m.
+They are normally over 4,500m2 in size to in excess of 10,000m2.

-Unit cost rates £1400m to £1,900/m depending on quality and the range of facilities provided.
+Unit cost rates £1,800m2 to £2,700/m2 depending on quality and the range of facilities provided.

 6.2 Unit Cost Rates (External Works)

-External Works should be valued in accordance with SAA Public Buildings Committee Practice Note 4 (Valuation of Contractor's Basis Subjects, Areas Adjustment and External Works' Costs).
+External Works should be valued with reference to the SAA Public Buildings Committee Practice Note 4 (Valuation of Contractor's Basis Subjects, Areas Adjustment and External Works' Costs).

 6.3 Adjustments to ERC

 Adjustments in respect of contract size and additions for professional fees should be made in accordance with the recommendations contained in SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations).

 7.0 Adjusted Replacement Cost (ARC)

 - 7.1 In applying age and obsolescence allowances reference should be made to guidance in SAA Basic Principles Committee Practice Note 2 (Contractors Basis Valuations).
-In particular it should be noted that allowances in respect of age in excess of 50% should only be given to buildings and plant in exceptional circumstances.

-- 7.2 Further allowances of a functional and technical nature should be considered in accordance with SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations) and SAA Public Buildings Committee Practice Note 4 (Valuation of Contractor's Basis Subjects, Areas Adjustment and External Works' Costs).
+Table E at Appendix 1 should be used. - 7.2 Further allowances of a functional and technical nature should be considered with reference to the SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations) and the SAA Public Buildings Committee Practice Note 4 (Valuation of Contractor's Basis Subjects, Areas Adjustment and External Works' Costs).

 7.3 Buildings Without Lifts Provision

 Buildings or affected parts of buildings without lifts may be granted an allowance as indicated in the table below.

 2 Storeys -5%

 3 Storeys -10%

 4 Storeys -15%

 5 Storeys and above -20%

 If, in the case of buildings of two storeys or above, a particular floor such as an attic is significantly smaller than the main floors or consists of a basement of poorer quality, then such a floor should be excluded from the determination of an appropriate lift allowance to be applied to the whole building in the table above.

 7.4 The above allowances should not be aggregated but applied in sequence to provide the Adjusted Replacement Cost of a particular item.

 8.0 Plant and Machinery

 8.1 Buildings' unit cost rates above are inclusive of service plant typically found in subjects covered by this Practice Note.
-Rateable items of plant and machinery not already reflected in these rates should be dealt with in terms of the Valuation for Rating (Plant & Machinery) (Scotland) Regulations 2000 (as amended) and valued with reference to the Rating Cost Guide.
+Rateable items of plant and machinery not already reflected in these rates should be dealt with in terms of the Valuation for Rating (Plant & Machinery) (Scotland) Regulations 2000 (as amended) and valued with reference to the Rating Cost Guide Scotland.

 9.0 Land

 9.1 Land value should be determined by reference to local evidence and SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations).

 10.0 Decapitalisation Rate

 10.1 The appropriate statutory decapitalisation rate should be used.

 11.0 Outdoor Facilities

-11.1 Subjects covered by this practice note may also have outdoor facilities such as 5-aside pitches, tennis courts etc. and these should be valued by reference to the appropriate SAA Practice Note.
+11.1 Subjects covered by this practice note may also have outdoor facilities such as 5-a-side pitches, tennis courts etc. and these should be valued by reference to the appropriate SAA Practice Note.

 12.0 End Allowance

 12.1 Any factors or circumstances which might affect the value of the occupation of the lands and heritages as a whole should be reflected at this stage.
 An adjustment under this head should not duplicate adjustments made elsewhere.